Ghazipur

-Ghazipur, is a city in the state of Uttar Pradesh, India.
+Ghazipur is a city in the state of Uttar Pradesh, India.
 Ghazipur City is the administrative headquarters of the Ghazipur district, one of the four districts that form the Varanasi division of Uttar Pradesh.
-It is located on the Ganges (Ganga) River near the border with Bihar state, about 40 miles (65 km) northeast of Varanasi (Benares) and also called Lahuri Kashi.
+It is located on the Ganges (Ganga) River near the border with Bihar state in eastern Uttar Pradesh, about 40 miles (65 km) northeast of Varanasi (Benares) and also called Lahuri Kashi.
 The city of Ghazipur also constitutes one of the seven distinct tehsils, or subdivisions, of the Ghazipur district.

 Ghazipur is located near the eastern border with Bihar, approximately 80 km (50 mi) east of Varanasi.
 The city is internationally recognized for housing the world's largest legal opium factory, established in 1820 by the British East India Company.
 This historic facility continues to operate under government regulation and plays a significant role in the global pharmaceutical industry by producing opium-derived medicines.

 History

 As per verbal and folk history, Ghazipur was covered with dense forest during the Vedic era and it was a place for the ashrams of saints during that period.
 The place is related to the Ramayana period.
 Jamadagni, the father of Parashurama, is said to have resided here.
 Gautama Maharishi and Chyavana are believed to have taught and delivered sermons here in the ancient period.
 Buddha gave his first sermon in Sarnath, which is not far from here.
 Some sources state that the original name was Gadhipur, which was renamed around 1330 after Ghazi Malik.

 A 30 ft. high Ashoka Pillar is situated in Latiya, a village 30 km away from the city near Zamania Tehsil is a symbol of Mauryan Empire.
 It was declared a monument of national importance and protected by the archeological survey of India.
 In the report of tours in that area of 1871–72 Alexander Cunningham wrote, "The village receives its name from a stone lat, or monolith".